 Great news, you've been referred to the CIPD’s Steps Ahead Mentoring programme.
-If you're a jobseeker aged 18-24, older than 50*, or a parent or carer returning to work*, you can sign up to Steps Ahead Mentoring.
+If you're a jobseeker aged 18-24 or a parent or carer returning to work*, you can sign up to Steps Ahead Mentoring.

-Our mentors will help you improve your employability skills, boost your confidence, and get you on the path to employment.
+Our mentors are HR and recruitment professionals/people professionals who will help you improve your employability skills, boost your confidence, and get you on the path to employment.

 Watch our CIPD Steps Ahead Mentoring video

 My mentor was Joseph.
 He was everything I’d hoped for – I only wish I’d met him earlier.
 I realised that while advice from family and friends is good, getting it from an experienced HR professional is in a different league.

 former jobseeker from London

 My mentor has given me a much clearer understanding of what the recruiter is looking for and how to write about my experience.

 former jobseeker from Coventry

 I learnt you need to be confident about what you are capable of doing.
 Often you will have more skills than you think.

 When you're unemployed for a while you feel very negative.
 The most important thing Keeley (my mentor) did for me was to change my mind set.